 We observed a small herd of elephants crossing the Ewaso Ng’iro river.
 Actually, this was quite amusing because there was a young calf that needed to be hurried along by its mother.

-Novice Guide for Samburu National Reserve
+Novice Guide Samburu National Reserve

 A safari can be done several ways.
 For example: there is the professional guided safari, the self tour safari and then the novice guided safari.
 As a change, this time I went with the novice safari guide.
 My two friends from Nairobi had invited me along for the weekend.
-It sounded like a great idea and I am always up for an African safari adventure.
+It sounded like a great idea and I am always up for a safari adventure.

 Samburu is a good reserve for this type of thing because it is not so large at only 165 sq kilometers.
 To put things in perspective, the iconic Maasai Mara is 1500 sq kilometers.
 However, there is an abundance of game at Samburu and having a permanent water source makes the game easier to locate.